metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading.rst

 ``rose-app.conf`` file.

-If you run rose ``app-upgrade`` with no arguments, you can see that you're at the latest version.
+If you run rose ``app-upgrade`` with no arguments, you can see that you're using the latest version.

 Downgrading